-Joan of Arc was born in Domrémy-la-Pucelle in a stone hut in either 1411 or 1412.
-You can see it as well as the church where she was baptized, the actual statue of St. Marguerite before which she prayed, and the hillside where she tended sheep and first heard voices telling her to take up arms and save France from the English.
+Joan of Arc was born in a cottage here in either 1411 or 1412.
+You can see her birthplace, as well as the church where she was baptized, the actual statue of St. Marguerite before which she prayed, and the hillside where she tended sheep and first heard voices telling her to take up arms and save France from the English.

 In the nearby forest of Bois-Chenu, perhaps an ancient sacred wood, Jeanne d'Arc gathered flowers.
 Near the village of Coussy, she danced with other children at country fairs attended by Pierre de Bourlémont, the local seigneur, and his wife Beatrice—the Château of Bourlémont may still be seen.
 Associated with Coussey and Brixey are Saints Mihiel and Catherine, who, with the Archangel Saint-Michael, appeared before Joan.
 In the Chapel of Notre-Dame at Bermont, where Joan vowed to save France, are the statues that existed in her time.